DrUzair/BDT/hive/hive_Lab5.md

 [Top](#top)

 - **collect_set** function (UDAF) <a name='collect_set_udaf'></a>
-  - collect_set() is a UDAF aggregation function..
-Returns a set of objects with duplicate elements eliminated.
+  - collect_set(col) returns a set of objects with duplicate elements eliminated.
+  - collect_list(col) returns a set of objects without duplicate elements eliminated.
-  - we run the query at this step from the previous step,
+  - we run the query after completing [this step](#udtf_explode_lv) ,
   - we get all the mentions in the tweets but if a user has multiple mentions in the same tweet, they are in different rows.
   - To transpose all the mentions belonging to the same tweet/user, we can use the collect_set and group by to transpose the them into an array of mentions